over45Codes/over45Codes/README.md

 ## Full Stack Developer

-Sharing my self-taught coding journey in my late 40s. | Starting over in Mexico 🇲🇽✨ #CodingInMy40s #TechTransition 🚀
+Sharing my self-taught coding journey in my late 40s! ✨ #CodingInMy40s #TechTransition 🚀
 - My coding journey kicked off in late 2020 when I was 46 years old.
 Balancing a full-time job with remote coding, I've been on a fascinating voyage into the world of web development.
 My toolkit includes HTML, CSS, and JavaScript, with a strong focus on mastering JavaScript and the Ruby on Rails Path.
 I'm not stopping there; I'm continually enhancing my skills by enrolling in additional coding courses.
 - 🌱 Throughout my journey, I have developed projects utilizing HTML, CSS, and JavaScript.
 Currently, I am advancing through JavaScript, and Ruby on Rails Path, alongside enrolling in supplementary coding courses.
 - 🔍 What's on the Horizon: